vapoursynth/vapoursynth/doc/plugins/imwri.rst

       imgformat
          The name of the output format.
 Examples of supported format strings are JPEG, PNG and DPX.
-Visit the ImageMagick website for a full list. value, VFM's output will be visibly wrong in mode 0.
+Visit the ImageMagick website for a full list.

       filename
          The filename string must have one or more frame number substitutions.
 The syntax is printf style.
 For example "image%06d.png" or "/images/%d.jpg" is common usage.